geokyr/diploma-thesis/notes.md

 - Database for storing the data and predictions, and the model weights

 ## Models
-- Turn off PowerToys Awake
+- Migrate to uv or something similar

 - Add starting logs before operations on eta, so the user knows what is running at the moment